losizm/scamper/README.md

 This is as bare-bones as it gets.
 We create a server at port 8080, and, on each incoming request, we send _Hello, world!_ back to the client.
 Although trite, it shows how easy it is to get going.
 What it doesn't show, however, are the pieces being put together to create the server.
-Here's the semantic equivalent in long form.
+Minus imports, here's the semantic equivalent in long form.

 ```scala
 val server = HttpServer.config().include(req => Ok("Hello, world!")).create(8080)